oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   }
 ) }}

-## Don't Choose a Responsive Web App…
+## Don't Choose a Responsive Web App When…

 ### Limited Capabilities
-*…when your project requires a high level of specialized capability.*
+*Don't choose a responsive web app when your project requires a high level of specialized capability.*

 RWAs cannot access all of a device's hardware and software features.
 For example, if your digital product requires direct integration with a specific